-Laid out in a wooded valley either side of the Klabava River, with a few holes routed on the floodplain of the river and one (the signature hole 11th) sited beside the beautiful Lake Ejpovice, Pilsen is one of the best additions to the country’s portfolio of modern golf courses.
+Laid out in a wooded valley either side of the Klabava River, with a few holes routed on the floodplain of the river and one (the signature hole 11th) sited beside the beautiful Lake Ejpovice, Greensgate is one of the best additions to the country’s portfolio of modern golf courses.

 The round begins on higher ground with a couple of gentle par fours before the next three are played lower down beside the river on the opposite bank.
 The elevation rises again on that side of the valley from the 6th hole until back-to-back par fives are tackled around the turn at holes 9 and 10.